The Original 1968 & 1969 Pink Paisely Telecaster

 Finish Checks

-- Polyester clear coat shows shattering/large crack fragments, not fine checking
+- Polyester clear coat shows shattering or large crack fragments, not fine checking

 - Foil shows localized lifting or bubbling in some areas